stratosida/ida-regression/docs/nhanes_intro.md

-# (PART) National Health and Nutrition Examination Survey (NHANES) {-}
+# National Health and Nutrition Examination Survey (NHANES) {-}

 # Introduction to NHANES

-To demonstrate the workflow and content of IDA, we created a hypothetical research aim and corresponding statistical analysis plan, which is described in more detail in the section  [nhanes_IDAP.Rmd](nhanes_IDAP.Rmd).
+To demonstrate the workflow and content of IDA, we created a hypothetical research aim and corresponding statistical analysis plan, which is described in more detail in the section  [nhanes_IDAP](nhanes_IDAP.html).

 **Hypothetical research aim for IDA**
 *is to develop a multivariable model for MVPA (minutes of moderate/vigorous physical activity).*